Buying a business in Costa Rica

 Buying a business in Costa Rica that is already a functioning enterprise might be a good option for you if you are planning for a new life in a different country.
 We always have some existing businesses in our inventory.

-Of course, you can also start your own business from scratch.
+Of course, you can also learn from this blog about starting your own business without screwing up.
 What should you do?
 Let’s get right ahead with some tips that you might find useful when buying a business in Costa Rica.

 If you want to start a new business, this checklist will give you a good idea of permits and licenses you may need in order to run a business.
 Save a lot of time and educate yourself.
 You can start by reading this article in full and also check the Doing Business website by the Worldbank.

 We have some really interesting tips for you here.
 The best tip I can ever give anyone who wants to start a business in a new country is to learn Spanish, as much and as fast as you can.
-I hope you accept this recommendation.
+I hope you follow my recommendation.
 I can assure you that my life turned a lot easier when I learned Spanish after moving to Costa Rica almost 40 years ago.
+Here are 7 more tips for you:

 This is where an experienced real estate agent comes in.
-You might be totally mistaken about the need for this kind of product as Costa Rica is a different country, with a different language and different people.
+You might be totally mistaken about the need for this kind of product.
+Costa Rica is a different country, with a different language and different people.
 You need to understand the market, which is where we come in.
 We’ve all been living here for a long time and understand the market.
-Why not take some free advice?
+If you want to learn more about the differences between markets, a great read is “The Efficiency Trap” by my good friend Mark Denton.

 Meanwhile, I invite you to check our inventory for a wide range of businesses for sale in Costa Rica.
 So you get an idea of what’s going on: